 Green beans or string beans are the unripe pods of common beans (Phaseolus vulgaris).
 Green beans are a good dietary source of vitamin C, vitamin K, folate, potassium, phosphorus, manganese, magnesium, calcium, iron, zinc and fiber.
-Green beans also contain carotenoids such as beta-carotene and lutein (which has been found to protect against both cataracts and age-related macular degeneration in the eye), as well as the flavonols quercetin and kaempferol.
+Green beans also contain carotenoids such as beta-carotene and lutein, as well as the flavonols quercetin and kaempferol.
+Lutein has been found to protect against both cataracts and age-related macular degeneration in the eye.
+The high chlorophyll (which is green) content of green beans masks their high carotenoid content.

 Breast cancer-related effects of eating green beans